Moha1234567890/Laravel-Vue-Rest-API-with-JWT-App/README.md

 refer to this [link](https://github.com/Moha1234567890/Laravel-App-for-Rest-Api) for the laravel app

-it's a simple app only only one package installed which is  jwt/tymon package
+it's a simple app only one package installed which is  jwt/tymon package

 ##Installation for vue